 lowers the heat of hydration and is important in mass concrete structures,

-such as large foundations, bridges, and piers.
-High fly ash concrete shows
+such as large foundations, bridges, dams and piers.
+High fly ash concrete exhibits

 less bleeding and shrinkage than straight cement mixes.
 Fly ash is also used